anchore/kubernetes-admission-controller/README.md

 # Anchore Kubernetes Admission Controller

+> **Note: this integration requires a valid license or subscription entitlement from Anchore**

 This controller is based on the [openshift generic admission controller](https://github.com/openshift/generic-admission-server).

 It implements a Kubernetes Dynamic Webhook controller for interacting with Anchore and making admission decisions based image properties as determined during